Medicare and Pre-Existing Conditions

 People younger than 65 with a qualifying disability are automatically enrolled in Medicare after receiving 24 months of disability benefits from the Social Security Administration (SSA) or the Railroad Retirement Board (RRB).
 In the case of amyotrophic lateral sclerosis (Lou Gehrig’s disease), automatic enrollment is effective the month you begin receiving Social Security disability benefits.
 You must initiate enrollment if you have end-stage renal disease (ESRD).

-Do Medicare Supplement Plans Cover Pre-existing Conditions?
+Do Medicare Supplement Plans Cover Pre-Existing Conditions?

 You can apply for a Medicare Supplement plan (Medigap) during a six-month window that begins six months from the first month you turn 65 or older.
 This time frame is known as the Medigap Open Enrollment Period, and applying within this window guarantees that your pre-existing conditions will be covered from the policy’s start date.